yunuskaygun/FirebaseAdminSdkForDotnetUnofficial/README.md

 Note1: If you need to more methods like "listAllUsers", "deleteUser" you can use firebase rest api endpoinds and parameters.

-Note2: If you need to more scopes, add scopes to credential array where GetToken() method.
+Note2: If you need more scopes, add scopes to credential array where GetToken() method.